sligocki/sligocki.github.io/_posts/2023-02-27-skelet-1-halting-config.md

 for any $$a, b, c, d, e, f \ge 0$$ (all sequences of $$x$$ can be arbitrarily long).

 This config does require quite a few coincidences to occur.
-Notably that we have five different pre-collision $D C_k$ sections lined up and timed perfectly and that there are no extraneous dots ($$D$$) not involved in such collisions.
+Notably that we have five different pre-collision $$D C_k$$ sections lined up and timed perfectly and that there are no extraneous dots ($$D$$) not involved in such collisions.
 However, given infinite time it seems perfectly reasonable to imagine that the TM will eventually experience such a coincidence!

 ## Counter Notation